ocna/sts-database/build-deploy/environment-details.md

 ## [Resources](id:resources)

 ###Code Hosting
-The code is hosted at GitHub under an OCNA account.
+The code is hosted at GitHub under an OCRFA account.
 The account details are:

 Billing Email: `asilberman@ovariancancer.org`
 Owners: TBD